agustrionopj/NEW-BosschaWeb/content/en/home/contact.md

 active = true  # Activate this widget? true/false
 weight = 130  # Order that this section will appear.

-title = "Kontak"
+title = "Contact"
-subtitle = "Kontak yang tertera pada laman ini adalah untuk keperluan [kunjungan](/kunjungan/).
-Untuk keperluan lain, silakan cek laman [kontak](/kontak/).
-Ganti '[at]' dengan '@' saat anda berkirim email."
+subtitle = "Contact number listed on this page is related to [public visit's](/kunjungan/) information and admission.
+For other purposes, kindly check [contact](/kontak/) page.
+Change '[at]' with '@' when you send your email."

 # Automatically link email and phone?
 autolink = false